Lightstreamer/Lightstreamer-example-LeapMotion-adapter-java/README.md

 This demo displays a game field containing some small blocks.
 Each block is controlled by a different user connected to the same application through a Leap Motion Controller device.

-This adapter maintains a representation of the world containing all of the users' blocks and updates it accordingly with the clientsï¿½ commands.
+This adapter maintains a representation of the world containing all of the users' blocks and updates it accordingly with the clients’ commands.
 Each block in the world can be in either one of the following statuses:

 * Grabbed: in this case, all the positions are sent to the Lightstreamer server by the client.
 The server updates the world without any